 - Place chicken breasts in flaxseed mixture until evenly but lightly coated

 - Transfer chicken breasts to baking sheet

 - Bake at 350 degrees for at least 30 minutes until chicken is well cooked.
 Foodsafety.gov recommends cooking chicken until it reaches an internal temperature of 165 degrees.

 - Serve and enjoy your flax “fried” chicken coated in heart-healthy flaxseed!

-When I drowned my feelings in fried chicken, I was in a wilderness of low self-esteem and low self-love.
-But God has done a new thing by giving me a passion for healthier path.
+When I drowned my feelings in fried chicken, I was in a wilderness of low self-esteem, but God has done a new thing in me.
 Isaiah 43:19 says “See, I am doing a new thing!
 Now it springs up; do you not perceive it?
 I am making a way in the wilderness and streams in the wasteland.”

 I know He’ll do the same for you!

 While you’re here, join the journey everywhere you go!
 Download the “Decide to Live: Jessica on a Journey Podcast” today!
 You can listen to the episode inspired by my former fried chicken obsession on iTunes or Soundcloud.
 Just search “Jessica on a Journey”.